 If you still want to keep your invention secret even after receiving patent pending status and want to tell others about your idea, then you may want to do so under a non-disclosure agreement.

 Here is a discussion of the internal USPTO patent process.

 Timing of examination

-If your patent application was filed without a prioritized examination request, then you will receive examination on a first-filed, first-served basis.
+If your patent application was filed without a prioritized examination request, then you will receive an examination on a first-filed, first-served basis.
 A patent examiner at the USPTO will review your patent application.
-Examination will take place about one to three years after filing.
+The examination will take place about one to three years after filing.
 If you requested prioritized examination, your patent application at least at this time will be examined in about 4 to 6 months after the filing of your nonprovisional patent application.

-Requesting prioritized examination is more expensive than waiting your turn for the USPTO to examine your patent application.
+Requesting a prioritized examination is more expensive than waiting your turn for the USPTO to examine your patent application.
 However, if the grant of the patent is important based on your business plan, then the fee for requesting prioritized examination may be money well-spent.

 Receiving and responding to an office action

 Once your patent application is examined, the Patent Office will mail out an office action.
 The office action is simply the official stance of the Patent Office on whether they will grant or deny one or more claims in the patent application.
-This is the merely the initial opinion of the examiner at the Patent Office.
-The patent attorney’s role is to provide a convince the examiner the claims are patentable by amending the claims and providing arguments in support of patentability.
+This is merely the initial opinion of the examiner at the Patent Office.
+The patent attorney’s role is to convince the examiner the claims are patentable by amending the claims and providing arguments in support of patentability.

 See How to respond to an office action? for steps to overcome a rejection and sample responses and office actions.